gohugoio/hugo/content/templates/lookup-order.md

 The template lookup order is an inverted cascade: if template A isn’t present or specified, Hugo will look to template B. If template B isn't present or specified, Hugo will look for template C...and so on until it reaches the `_default/` directory for your project or theme.
 In many ways, the lookup order is similar to the control mechanism of a [switch statement (i.e. without fallthrough)][switch] seen in many programming languages.

-The power of the lookup order is that it enables you to craft specific layouts as needed without creating more templating than necessary, thereby keeping your templating [DRY][].
+The power of the lookup order is that it enables you to craft specific layouts and keep your templating [DRY][].

 {{% note %}}
 Most Hugo websites will only need the default template files at the end of the lookup order (i.e. `_default/*.html`).